The Story of a Dutch Bread called Breudher

 Cover Art: Sudhith Xavier

 Fort Kochi was a Dutch colony for more than a century.
 After two major wars, the second one lasting for more than two months, the Dutch conquered the fort from the Portuguese and from the seventh day of the year 1663, they were the rulers of Fort Kochi.
 It remained so until 1795, when the fort was surrendered to the British.
-Europeanization of local food and the inclusion of local ingredients into the colonizer’s food was an essential part of western imperialism.
+With each wave of colonisation, the culinary landscape of this city was modified in varying degrees.
+The cuisine of the coloniser and the colonised intermingled, often creating culinary wonders which were an interesting synthesis of distinct cooking styles and elements.
 Compared to the European colonists who came before and after them, the Dutch influence on Kerala cuisine is not so conspicuous.
 While discovering the culinary treasures in the southern tip of India, they subtly modified the cuisine of the area and seasoned many dishes with an ounce of Dutchness.
-A remnant of these gastronomic interactions, a testament to the baking skills of the western European navigators, still exists in Fort Kochi thanks to a few old bakers who have gone the extra mile to safeguard the recipe of a buttery yeast cake called breudher.
+A remnant of these gastronomic interactions, a testament to the baking skills of the western European navigators, still exists in Fort Kochi thanks to a few old bakers who have gone the extra mile to safeguard the recipe of a sweet, buttery bread called breudher.

 Like the Anglo-Indians of Fort Kochi, Eurasian communities in many other parts of Asia have breudher in their cuisine.
-The name and the recipe of the cake varies within these communities.
+The name and the recipe varies within these communities, and unlike Fort Kochi where breudher is popularly known as a type of bread, in most of the Eurasian regions, breudher is described as a buttery yeast cake.
 Breudher making is still prevalent in some regions in Indonesia, Sri Lanka, Singapore and Malaysia.
 All of these places were Dutch colonies in the past.
 Fort Kochi and other Indian ports were the last of Asian cities to come under the Dutch rule and perhaps, breudher was a creole recipe developed in one of the older colonies and introduced in Kochi after its Dutch conquest.
 In the past, breudher was in great demand and several bakeries in Fort Kochi made it regularly.
 With many Anglo-Indians moving out from Fort Kochi and the popular foods overshadowing the traditional dishes, Breudher is now a rarity in this colonial town.
 It has become a baking tradition continued by a few old bakeries and catering to a dwindling customer base.

 Quality Bakery is the most widely known Breudher makers in Fort Kochi.
 It is a charming and quaint bakery housed in a small room by the side of a silent street in Pattalam.
 The bakery was founded almost 50 years ago by the late C. V. Chandran.
 His wife, Santha Chandran, says that the bakery follows the breudher recipe used by her late husband.
 He started his baking career at a young age and has worked in various bakeries in and around Fort Kochi.
 The breudher recipe was among the culinary treasures he acquired during his long career and when he started his own bakery, he included breudher in its list of breads, to cater to the Anglo-Indian gourmands of the place.
 Chandran passed away 6 years ago and the current breudher maker at Quality Bakers, Anil, learned the craft from him.